chai-nexus/chai_py/README.md

 ```

-then you can upload it with
+which will create a file `_package.zip` which can be uploaded.
+To upload it

 ```
 from chai_py import upload_and_deploy